hpc/charliecloud/doc/tutorial.rst

   copying image …
   grown in 3 instructions: a

 Here, instead of being executed, each instruction’s results were retrieved from cache.
-Cache hit for each instruction is indicted by an asterisk( * ) after the line number.
+Cache hit for each instruction is indicted by an asterisk (“:code:`*`”) after the line number.
 Even for such a small and short Dockerfile, this build is noticeably faster than the first.

 We can also try a second, slightly different Dockerfile.
-Note that the first three instruc-tions are the same, but the third is different.
+Note that the first three instructions are the same, but the third is different.

 ::